 - 1. Original copy of this document to be held by the staff member/assessee.
 Any additional copies of documentation to be kept as per local policy. - 2.
 The staff member/assessee is responsible for retaining this document and presenting it to their next employer.
 Failure to present this document when asked by subsequent employers will result in the staff member having to repeat the assessment. - 3.
-This competency is valid for 3 years from the date of assessment. - 4.
+The competency is valid following an individual's initial training and from the date of the one off practical competency assessment. - 4.
 The assessor is responsible for completing all sections, detaching the final section (page 7) and returning it to the local person responsible for ESR data entry and/or local Hospital Transfusion Team contact as per local policy.
 (Failure to record achievement on to ESR will result in the assessment not being 'transferable' & will result in the staff member/assessee having to repeat the assessment when they move Trusts).